Prosecutor22/ELearningProject/src/MongoDBandSparkAnalyze/README.md

   5. MongoDB-spark-connector, use can download here: https://www.mongodb.com/docs/spark-connector/master/
   6. Spark version >= 3 with Hadoop >= 2.7

+In previous step, we've imported data from json file to MongoDB in database's name Data and collection data.
+This step is loading data from MongoDB to Spark and using Spark to analyze students' performance.
-First, you must check your MongoDB status & collection by going to MongoDB's local location and run this command:
+You must check your MongoDB status & collection by going to MongoDB's local location and run this command:
 ```bash
 mongo
 show dbs